henrik7264/PY_Actors/README.md

 python3 example_statemachine/main.py
 ```

-## Using the Actors library in your own project.
+## Using the Actors library in your own project
 Now to the more fun part of using the Actors library.

 ### Project setup